-The agency began the inspection when a 32-year-old laborer fell from a scaffold onto a protruding reinforcing steel bar, known as a rebar.
-The worker was employed by Canton, Ga.-based Chadwick T. Wallace Inc., a subcontractor at the site.
-Cannon/Estapa General Contractors Inc., also headquartered in Canton, was the general contractor.
-Both companies were cited.
+The agency began an inspection following an April 20 accident that killed a 32-year-old laborer who fell from a scaffold onto a protruding reinforcing steel bar, known as a rebar.
+The worker was employed by Canton, Ga.-based Chadwick T. Wallace Inc., a subcontractor at the site where Cannon/Estapa General Contractors Inc., also headquartered in Canton, was the general contractor.

 "Cannon/Estapa failed to take appropriate action even after sub-contractors on the job informed the general contractor that the protruding rebar needed to be covered," said James Borders, OSHA's Jacksonville area director.
 "Employers must take immediate action once they are aware of serious safety hazards that can cause injury or death."

 The general contractor was cited for a willful violation for not guarding the protruding rebar and a serious violation for poor housekeeping.
 Proposed penalties for the alleged violations total $50,050.